Pronunciation of 'Genome-wide association study'

 English (United States)

-A research method used to identify genetic variants associated with traits or diseases across the genome.
+A research approach in genetics to identify genetic variants linked to traits or diseases.